-Valery Obidko explains the fundamentals of periodisation for the big training cycles.
+Valery Obidko explains the fundamentals of periodisation for the extensive training cycles.

-In a big training cycle (such as annual or semi-annual) there are, as usual, three periods: preparatory, competitive and transition.
-Initially, it was the competition calendar and climatic conditions that were thought to be reasons for the periodical changes in a training process.
-However, a thorough analysis has shown that neither these nor some other external factors determine the essence of training; these factors are not sufficient enough for explanation of periodisation fundamentals.
-An important point to recognize is that, according to concept by the Soviet experts (Novikov A.D., Matveev L. P., Ozolin N. G. and Farfel V. S.), the reasons for the cyclic alteration of training periods are, first of all the regularities of athletic shape development.
+In an extensive training cycle (such as annual or semi-annual) there are, as usual, three periods: preparatory, competitive and transition.
+Initially, the competition calendar and climatic conditions were thought to be reasons for the periodical changes in the training process.
+However, a thorough analysis has shown that neither these nor some other external factors determine the essence of training; these factors are not sufficient to explain periodization fundamentals.
+An important point to recognize is that, according to a concept by the Soviet experts (Novikov A.D., Matveev L. P., Ozolin N. G. and Farfel V. S.), the reasons for the cyclic alteration of training periods are, first of all, the regularities of athletic shape development.

 Athlete's adaptation to training effects

-In a modern sport, performance improvement depends upon proper levels of physical, technical, psychological and tactical preparedness of the athlete.
-Different means and methods exist to achieve this high level of preparedness.
+In a modern sport, performance improvement depends upon proper levels of physical, technical, psychological and tactical preparedness.
+Different means and methods exist to achieve this high level of readiness.

-It is widely accepted that adaptation is one of the main forms of the existence of living things.
-In essence this term refers to human being's general biological ability to adapt to various external and internal stresses.
-The human being, interacting with nature, changes his own nature.
+It is accepted that adaptation is one of the primary forms of the existence of living things.
+In essence, this term refers to a human being's general biological ability to adapt to various external and internal stresses.
+The human being, interacting with nature, changes his view.
 We monitor this phenomenon in a sporting practice every day.
-Affecting the organism's systems by a certain combination of training loads, we cause corresponding changes in a specific direction.
-Each adaptation process may lead to several purposeful changes both in the organism's whole system and separate muscle groups.
-Through the adaptation processes the athlete's body systems are balanced in external and internal environment.
+Affecting the organism's systems by a particular combination of training loads, we cause corresponding changes in a specific direction.
+Each adaptation process may lead to purposeful changes in the organism's whole system and separate muscle groups.
+Through the adaptation processes, the athlete's body systems are balanced in an external and internal environment.
 The organism exists while it can adapt to the surrounding environment (Pavlov I. P., 1924).
-As soon as this balance is broken the organism does not exist anymore.
+As soon as this balance is broken, the organism does not exist anymore.

 The state of balance is achieved through adaptation, which goes on throughout the whole life.
-Thus, adaptation is necessary because humans cannot live without this process.
-In a sporting practice, adaptation processes occur as follows: in a given time period the coach suggests to athlete one or other combinations of training loads, to which an athlete adapts to after some time.
-In other words, the athlete changes his corresponding body systems (i.e. neuromuscular system, respiratory system etc.), enhancing his functional abilities.
+Thus, adjustment is necessary because humans cannot live without this process.
+In a sporting practice, adaptation processes occur as follows: in a given time, the coach suggests to the athlete one or other combinations of training loads, to which an athlete adapts to after some time.
+In other words, the athlete changes his corresponding body systems (i.e. neuromuscular system, respiratory system, etc.), enhancing his functional abilities.

-Practically, sporting performances rise until the athlete's body is adapting to a certain combination of training effects.
-Adaptation to certain training combinations ends when an athlete obtains so-called athletic shape.
+Practically, sporting performances rise until the athlete's body adapts to a specific combination of training effects.
+Adaptation to certain training combinations ends when an athlete obtains the so-called athletic shape.
 This means that the body has adapted (changed its functions) to given training loads.
-For further improvement of results it is necessary to reorganize the organism again.
+For further improvement of results, it is necessary to reorganize the organism again.
 For that purpose, new and more efficient training means and methods have to be used in the training process.

-Each stage of sporting perfection suits its own stage of adaptation.
-One combination of training loads is good for one level of sporting performance, but is inefficient for different performance levels.
-The degree of training affecting athlete's body systems has to increase with a higher level of athlete's performance.
+Each stage of sporting perfection suits its stage of adaptation.
+One combination of training loads is suitable for one level of sporting performance but is inefficient for different performance levels.
+The degree of training affecting the athlete's body systems has to increase with a higher level of an athlete's performance.

-It is important to appreciate that the term optimal readiness is relative, in a sense it is part of a process of sporting perfection: it is correct (true) for each given cycle of athletic shape development only.
-As the athlete improves results, this optimum changes - athletic shape becomes different in qualitative and quantitative aspects.
+It is crucial to appreciate that the term optimal readiness is relative.
+In a sense, it is part of a process of sporting perfection: it is correct (right) for each given cycle of athletic shape development only.
+As the athlete improves results, these optimum changes - athletic shape, both qualitative and quantitative.

-Real competition results are the main integral parameters of athletic shape.
+Actual competition results are the main integral parameters of athletic shape.
 Only in sporting results we can see all aspects of the athlete's readiness for high performance.
-However, results are a significant parameter of athletic shape only when they are demonstrated with a definite frequency in comparable conditions and are evaluated objectively.
-Selection of qualitative criteria of athletic shape has an important theoretical and practical meaning.
-In this regard, studies have shown that there are two groups of such criteria: progress criteria and stability criteria.
+However, results are a significant parameter of athletic build only when demonstrated with a specific frequency in comparable conditions and evaluated objectively.
+The selection of qualitative criteria of the muscular body has a significant theoretical and practical meaning.
+In this regard, studies have shown that there are two groups of such standards: progress criteria and stability criteria.

 Progress criteria characterize athletic shape by the degree of increment and absolute level of the athlete's performance in a given big cycle of training.
 Parameters here, in particular, might be:

 These criteria are significant only if the athlete participates in competitions quite often.
-There are not informative if, for example, the athlete competes once a month; but they provide significant information if there are weekly competitions, which is typical for the competitive period of high performance athletes.
+There are not informative if, for example, the athlete competes once a month, but they provide meaningful information if there are weekly competitions, which is typical for the competitive period of high-performance athletes.

-Since criteria of progress and the stability of athletic shape are characterized by different relations, the relationships between them are not uniform.
-The total number of competitions in a one big training cycle is usually correlated positively with the increment and absolute level of performance.
+Since different relations characterize the progress criteria and the athletic shape's stability, the relationships between them are not uniform.
+The total number of competitions in one big training cycle is usually correlated positively with the increment and absolute level of performance.
 However, the number of important competitions often has a negative correlation with these parameters.
-It is important to remember that the state of athletic shape can be determined only when all combination of criteria are used to evaluate separate characteristics of athlete's preparedness along with specialized methods of functional control (medical, biological, psychological).
+It is important to remember that the state of athletic shape can be determined when all criteria are used to evaluate individual characteristics of an athlete's preparedness and specialized methods of functional control (medical, biological, psychological).

 Phases of Athletic Shape Development Recent evidence suggests that the process of athletic shape development has some different phases called acquisition, retention (or relative stabilization) and temporary loss of athletic shape (figure 1).

-The first phase is the phase of the formation and improvement of conditions that are the basis of the state of athletic shape, and the first phase concludes with an integral system of specific components.
-At this stage the general level of athlete's body's functional abilities are increased together with a multilateral development of his/her physical and mental qualities, and the formation and perfection of necessary motor skills.
+The first phase is the phase of the formation and improvement of conditions that are the basis of the state of athletic shape, and the first phase concludes with an integrated system of specific components.
+At this stage, the general level of the athlete's body's functional abilities is increased with a multilateral development of their physical and mental qualities and the formation and perfection of necessary motor skills.
 It seems reasonable to assume that performance levels due to athletic shape depend firstly on the quality of its foundation.

 The second phase is characterized by relative stabilization of athletic shape as a system of components providing (ensuring) optimal readiness for sporting performances.
-Total restructuring of these components in a given phase is not possible, because this will lead to loss of athletic shape.
-However, with a process of athletic shape stabilization there is a further perfection of all those factors, which are important for high sporting performances.
+A total restructuring of these components in a given phase is not possible because this will lead to a loss of athletic shape.
+However, with a process of athletic shape stabilization, there is a further perfection of all those factors, which are essential for high sporting performances.
 That is why results grow in limits, which the regularities of the given athletic shape allow.

 The variations of results at this stage of athletic shape are common (figures 1, 2 and 3), that is because, on the one hand, the operative athlete's readiness is expediently regulated at the stages of his preparation and participation at different levels, and, on the other hand, the body's functional conditions periodically fluctuate at this particular stage.
 Such variations of results are not a sign of athletic shape loss (if, of course, their deterioration does not become a stable tendency).

-The third phase is distinguished by changes of direction in adaptational processes, in the body's functional regime (rehabilitation, recuperation).
-Relationships and links, which acquired athletic shape and were stabilizing earlier, are now weakened or destroyed partially.
-However, it does not mean that fundamental functions of the athlete's organism are violated.
-When athlete's general life regime and training regime are organized rationally (properly), the temporary loss of athletic shape does not affect the athlete's normal life activity.
+The third phase is distinguished by direction changes in adaptational processes in the body's functional regime (rehabilitation, recuperation).
+Relationships and links, which acquired athletic shape and stabilised earlier, are now partially weakened or destroyed.
+However, it does not mean that the fundamental functions of the athlete's organism are violated.
+When an athlete's general life regime and training regime are organized rationally (correctly), the temporary loss of athletic shape does not affect the athlete's regular life activity.

-Some athletes and coaches might ask: why can't an athlete be in a state of athletic shape permanently?
-In this regard, studies have shown that, firstly, athletic shape acquired at one or other stage of an athlete's sporting career is a state optimal for this given stage.
+Some athletes and coaches might ask: why cannot an athlete be permanently in a state of athletic shape?
+In this regard, studies have shown that, firstly, athletic shape acquired at one or another stage of an athlete's sporting career is a state optimal for this given stage.
 For the next higher stage, this state is no more optimal.
 The athlete's desire to keep permanently a once acquired athletic shape would be similar to a desire to mark time.
-To advance, the athlete has to get rid of his old athletic shape and create conditions for the acquisition of a new athletic shape.
+To advance, the athlete has to get rid of his old athletic shape and create conditions for acquiring a new athletic shape.
 This needs many more changes and improvements in all components of the athlete's preparedness.

-Secondly, because of the prolonged effect of training and competitive loads, necessary for acquiring and stabilization of athletic shape, the body's protective reaction is developed sooner or later to prevent overstraining of adaptation mechanisms.
-If a coach forgets about these factors, the same loads which led to athletic shape, would become stressors producing overtraining.
+Secondly, because of the prolonged effect of training and competitive loads necessary for acquiring and stabilization of athletic shape, the body's protective reaction is developed sooner or later to prevent overstraining of adaptation mechanisms.
+If a coach forgets about these factors, the same loads which led to athletic shape will become stressors producing overtraining.

-Thirdly, maintaining a complex dynamic balance between different biological functions and the processes guaranteeing athletic shape is already a hard task, especially the for athlete's central nervous system (CNS).
-This task becomes even more difficult, because it has to be resolved in a process of continual change of the organism's internal and external environment in the stressful conditions of sporting activity.
+Thirdly, maintaining a complex dynamic balance between different biological functions and the processes guaranteeing athletic shape is already a hard task, especially for the athlete's central nervous system (CNS).
+This task becomes even more difficult because it must be resolved in the continual change of the organism's internal and external environment in the stressful conditions of sporting activity.

 Thus, maintaining athletic shape is fraught with difficulties of both external and internal character.
 They might become excessive and lead to unpredictable consequences if an athlete tries to retain athletic shape for too long.
 However, it is not necessary.
 On the contrary, conservation of once acquired athletic shape would hinder the acquisition of a new athletic shape, i.e. it would be an obstacle to new performances.